What are the basics of music marketing?

 I’m also a believer in including photos of the band members, along with their names and their roles within the band.

-8. You Have to Provide Options
+8. You Must Provide Options

 You’re almost certainly going to lose sales unless you provide your potential buyers with options.